Danny-Lenko/events-chrome-extension/readme.md

 Q: What are the 'target services'?
 A: The web pages, applications we are operating with via the extension.
 At the moment, this list includes: Google Meet, Google Calendar, MS Email, MS Calendar

+Q: Why do we use the frontend enctyption?
+A: We gotta handle cases when the server is not available.

+Q: Why don't we use the crypto-js library for encryption.
+A: Since it uses the "key-word" based symmetric encryption technic which is much easier for the reverse-engeneering.

 ## Prioritizing